This article was previously published and has been updated by the Migraine Strong team.

 It is important to remember that often migraine treatments do not work when someone is suffering from rebound headaches.
 In a study from 2009, it was even concluded that rebound headaches tripled the risk of an occipital nerve block failure.[vii]

 However, once you stop the acute medications associated with rebound, it is also a great time to perfect your treatment plan.
 Whether it’s a preventive, Botox, a migraine diet, supplements, exercise or all of these, make sure you and your doctor come up with a plan where you attack migraine from all the angles.

 Once I stopped my acute medications I began the Heal Your Headache diet.
 I continued taking my preventive medication and getting Botox even though my first trial failed.
 I was getting chiropractic treatment once a week.
 I started taking supplements: Magnesium Glycinate and Ginger.

 My doctor and I set up my treatment plan so that once my body withdrew from the acute medications I had something helping my underlying migraine disease.

 When I was trying to get rid of rebound headaches over 4 years ago, I did not know about all the natural tools available that could have helped.
 Through the years, I have learned about so many rebound headache home remedies that can help get you through if your go to medication is not an option.

 - Magnesium for rebound headaches – there are so many ways to get magnesium into our bodies!
 In addition to Pure Encapsulations magnesium capsules, which you can get at our Supplement Dispensary at a discount, you can also try trans-dermal magnesium.
 We recommend doing foot soaks with Life Flo magnesium chloride flakes in a warming bubbly foot spa for about an hour.
 We also like using Life Flo magnesium lotion and body wash.

 - Migraine Roller balls – essential oils help relieve symptoms like neck tension, nausea and head pain.
-Our favorite are Migrasoothe, Forces of Nature Migraine (you can get 15% with code NATUREMS19), Migraine Stick and straight peppermint oil.
+Our favorite are Migrasoothe, Forces of Nature Migraine (get 20% with code NATUREMS19), Migraine Stick and straight peppermint oil.